 Choosing Your Sunflower Seed Varieties

-Without question, the most challenging part of growing sunflowers is deciding which variety to grow.
+Without question, the most challenging part of growing sunflower seeds is deciding which variety to grow.
 Choosing the perfect sunflower variety can be a bit overwhelming as there are over seventy known varieties currently on the market.

 Varieties that grow along a single stalk and those that tend to shrub out.